Analysis: J.J. McCarthy provides a glimpse of stability in Vikings’ victory over Cowboys

 “Sometimes in the heat of the battle, that’s tough to do, right?” the center added.
 “You’re feeling the weight of the game, whether you’re behind or ahead, you’re trying to keep that momentum and to lock in and focus on small things.”

-To this point, the Vikings had subsisted on snippets from McCarthy: the fourth-quarter comeback in Chicago that turned what could have been a dreadful debut into a scintillating win, the victory in Detroit that brought McCarthy back to the center of the offense after missing six weeks with a high ankle sprain.
+To this point, the Vikings had subsisted on snippets from McCarthy: the fourth-quarter comeback at Chicago that turned what could have been a dreadful debut into a scintillating win; the victory in Detroit that brought McCarthy back to the center of the offense after missing six weeks because of a high ankle sprain.
 Before Sunday, they hadn’t seen their first-year starter put together consecutive respectable outings.

 When blitzing safety Donovan Wilson tipped McCarthy’s first pass Sunday and defensive lineman Quinnen Williams intercepted it, it appeared they might not see McCarthy do it against the Cowboys, either.

 The interception that would put the Vikings in an early seven-point hole turned out to be nothing more than a red herring.
-In completing 15 of his next 23 passes for a career-high 250 yards and two touchdowns, while running for another score on a sublimely-executed read option play at the goal line, the quarterback operated the Vikings’ offense in a manner closer to their custom than they’ve seen all year.
+In completing 15 of his next 23 passes for a career-high 250 yards and two touchdowns, while running for another score on a sublimely executed read-option play at the goal line, the quarterback operated the Vikings offense in a manner closer to their custom than they have seen all year.

 ADVERTISEMENT

-He won for the second time in prime time and led the Vikings to their first win streak of the season in a 34-26 victory over Dallas.
-If his debut in Chicago flooded the Vikings’ fanbase with giddy optimism, his performance in Arlington on Sunday night provoked something closer to a sense of stability.
+He won for the second time in prime time and led the Vikings to their first winning streak of the season in a 34-26 victory over Dallas.
+If his debut in Chicago flooded the Vikings fanbase with giddy optimism, his performance Sunday night provoked something closer to a sense of stability.

-McCarthy chased the big plays that have eluded the Vikings’ offense, while playing behind a line that allowed him to get hit just once; if not for a couple missed connections with Justin Jefferson, he could have had more.
-But on a night when the Vikings needed points from their offense as they tried to match the NFL’s most prolific passing game, it seemed for the first time like they were approaching the standard they’ve used in the past, not trying to minimize the risk of their young quarterback making a mistake.
+Playing behind a line that allowed him to get hit just once, McCarthy chased the big plays that have eluded the Vikings offense; if not for a couple missed connections with Justin Jefferson, he could have had more.
+But on a night when the Vikings needed points as they tried to match the NFL’s most prolific passing game, it seemed for the first time like they were approaching the standard they have used in the past, not trying to minimize the risk of their young quarterback making a mistake.

 According to NFL Next Gen Stats, McCarthy threw for 187 of his 250 yards on 14 attempts where he held the ball for more than 2.5 seconds.
 He completed 10 of those 14 throws, including his first NFL completion that traveled more than 40 yards in the air.
 McCarthy hit Jalen Nailor for a 20-yard touchdown while drifting left; he connected with T.J.
 Hockenson on a 29-yard seam route that O’Connell highlighted as one of his favorites, and hit Nailor for 23 yards on a fourth-and-3 throw that had some of the touch McCarthy’s passes have often lacked.